Screenwriter’s Edge began with a simple observation.

 Not as doctrine.

-The focus here is practical.
+The focus is practical.
 Lessons are structured.
 Questions are direct.
-The aim is not to produce a particular style of script, but to help writers see where escalation strengthens and where it falters.
+The aim is not to produce a particular style of script, but to help writers see where escalation strengthens, where it falters, and where consequence fails to land.

 Screenwriter’s Edge is led by Terry Dray.

-An honours graduate in filmmaking and Master’s graduate in screenwriting, he has worked across production, performance, and development for over three decades.
-From kitchens and construction to theatre and film sets, the through-line has been the same: craft improves when it is shared plainly.
+An honours graduate in filmmaking and a Master’s graduate in screenwriting, he has worked across production, performance, and development for more than three decades.
+From kitchens and construction to theatre and film sets, the through-line has remained the same: craft improves when it is shared plainly.

 Look closely at the decision.